Are your kids having trouble staying at their desks? Maybe they need a better chair

 Harland Kids Chair

-This minimalist bucket seat is simple, well designed, and is more comfortable than basic plastic options thanks to the low-profile upholstered seat cushion.
+This minimalist bucket seat is simple, well designed, and more comfortable than basic plastic options thanks to the low-profile upholstered seat cushion.
 The adjustable height makes it a perfect fit for kids between the ages of 8 and 16.

 Techni Mobili Swivel Chair

 The best bargain on this list is this swiveling task chair by Techni.
-It provides just the right amount of support to encourage good posture all day long, adjusts from 15.5 inches to 18.5 inches in height, is constructed with breathable mesh and comfortable foam padding, and has non-marking castors on the wheels (yay for scuff-free floors!).
-This chair is not recommended for users over 150 pounds, and is perfect for elementary and middle school aged kids.
+It provides just the right amount of support to encourage good posture all day long, adjusts from 15.5 inches to 18.5 inches in height, is constructed with breathable mesh and comfortable foam padding, and has nonmarking castors on the wheels (yay for scuff-free floors!).
+This chair is not recommended for users over 150 pounds, but it’s perfect for elementary and middle-school-aged kids.

 Looking for more recommendations?
 Check out our other handpicked suggestions.